Registering a sole proprietorship in Hong Kong is straightforward, requiring minimal documentation and allowing quick setup.

 The registration process is simple, the fees are low, and the quick turnaround time allows you to focus on making your business dream a reality.

+Let Air Corporate handle the registration process for you.
 We simplify the paperwork and ensure a smooth launch for your sole proprietorship.